Good-Ghosting/goodghosting-protocol-v1/README.md

 2. Open file `.env`
 3. Insert your Infura or Polygon's ProjectId and your wallet mnemonic in the file for the desired network.
     - Note: If deploying to Celo networks (mainnet or testnets), add your private key in the appropriate config key with ```0x``` at the beginning
+    - For Celo deployments going forward update the rpc based on your deployment at line 5 of truffle config for testnet, rpc = https://alfajores-forno.celo-testnet.org & for mainnet the rpc = https://forno.celo.org/
 4. Open the file [deploy.config.js](./deploy.config.js) and set the desired deployment configs for the contract.
 5. Once you have the `.env` and `deploy.config.js` files properly setup, you can deploy the GoodGhosting contract to the desired network by choosing one of the 02 options:
     - Deployment with manual contract verification: used for verifying contracts on block explorers like [Etherscan](https://etherscan.io), [MaticVigil Block Explorer](https://explorer-mainnet.maticvigil.com/), [Celo Block Explorer](https://explorer.celo.org/) (including their testnets block explorers)